 With that out of the way, on to my 5 pepper growing tips!

 Peppers will grow well just by themselves, but they’re more productive if you plant two of them together.
-I started these peppers separately in jiffy pods, then grouped them together when it was time to move them to bigger pots.
+I started these peppers separately in jiffy pots, then grouped them together when it was time to move them to bigger pots.

 As you can see, the stem growth isn’t affected and they are looking very healthy.

-P.S.
 Curious about these newspaper pots?
 Here’s how to make them.

 What is the best time to plant peppers?
-Ideally you’ll start the seeds indoors 8-10 weeks before your last frost date, harden them off to survive the outdoors the week after the frost date, then plant them in the ground the week after that.
+Ideally, you’ll start the seeds indoors 8-10 weeks before your last frost date, harden them off to survive the outdoors the week after the frost date, then plant them in the ground the week after that.

 Learn the Basics of Gardening in Just a Few Minutes